 Each of the three sessions will focus on a subset of the encyclical.

 - Session 1 – Introduction, ills of the world, The Good Samaritan – will provide an overview of the whole program, a brief summary of the encyclical, and then focus on the first two chapters.

 - Session 2 – Universal Love and Fraternity – focus on chapters 3, 4, and part of 6.

 - Session 3 – Citizenship and Discipleship – focuses on the remaining chapters and summarizes the discussions.

 Lenten Resources Online

-Flocknote: Visit flocknote.com/lent to subscribe to daily reflections either through your email or text.
+Flocknote: We will be sending you a series of Lenten Challenge communications.
+Also, visit https://flocknote.com/lent to subscribe to daily reflections either through your email or text.